 • A mix of olive oil and melted butter, equalling about a ¼–⅓ cup

-Mix the oil and spices together and drizzle a bit over the bread cubes, toss, drizzle, toss, and drizzle again.
+1. Mix the oil and spices together and drizzle a bit over the bread cubes, tossing, drizzle, tossing, and drizzle again.
 Then mix well one last time.
-The goal is to spread out the mixture evenly, so all chunks are equally delicious.
+The goal is to spread out the mixture evenly so all chunks are equally delicious.

-Spread on a cookie sheet.
+2. Spread on a cookie sheet.
 I put foil or parchment first so clean-up is easy.
-Bake for about ten-fifteen minutes, tossing occasionally for an even crisp.
-But time-wise, it will really depend on how small you cut up the croutons and on how old the bread is, so keep an eye on them.
+Bake for about ten to fifteen minutes, tossing occasionally for an even crisp.
+Time-wise, it will really depend on how small you cut up the croutons and on how old the bread is, so keep an eye on them.

-You can add a sprinkle of Parmesan cheese at the end for an added bump of flavor.
-It’s all up to you.
+3. If you like, you can sprinkle Parmesan cheese at the end for an added flavor boost.

-Of course, you can make less if you just want to make a salad for one.
-You could do croutons for one using only one cup, adjusting the seasonings, and pan-frying.
+Of course, you can make less if you want to make a salad for one.
+For example, you could make croutons for one using only one cup, adjust the seasonings, and pan-fry them.

 Happy cooking!
 And stay safe, friends.